tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

   - Investigating threshold cryptography like Boneh–Lynn–Shacham (BLS) signature schemes to enable secure random number generation by a group of participants

 - Trinity  (*<u>On NEO</u>*)
-  - Trinity is an open-source network protocol based on NEP-5 smart contracts;
+  - Trinity is an open-source network protocol based on NEP-5 smart contracts
   - Trinity for NEO is the same as the Raiden Network for Ethereum
   - Trinity uses the same consensus mechanism as the Raiden network
-  - New token TNC to fund the Trinity network, but NEO, NEP-5 and TNC tokens are supported
+  - New token (TNC) to fund the Trinity network; NEO, NEP-5 and TNC tokens are supported

 +++